A massive earthquake has hit the north-east of Japan, triggering a tsunami that has caused extensive damage.

 A tsunami warning was extended across the Pacific to New Zealand in the south and North and South America to the east.

 The Red Cross in Geneva warned that the tsunami waves could be higher than some Pacific islands, Reuters news agency said.
+Coastal areas in the Philippines, Hawaii and other Pacific islands were evacuated ahead of the tsunami's expected arrival.

 Wall of water Strong waves hit Japan's Miyagi and Fukushima prefectures, officials said, damaging dozens of coastal communities.
 Kyodo news agency said a 10-metre wave (33ft) struck the port of Sendai in Miyagi prefecture.